Iturup: Contemporary period

 A new international airport, Iturup Airport, was opened in 2014, 7 km east of Kurilsk.
 It was the first airport built from scratch in Russia's post-Soviet history.
 It has a 2.3 km, 42 m runway and can receive Antonov An-74-200 aircraft.
 It also has a military use.
 The Burevestnik military airfield 60 km to the south, in the past received civilian aircraft as well, but was often closed because of fog.
 Burevestnik is now a reserve airfield for the new airport.
 On February 2, 2018, PBS NewsHour reported that Russia announced it was sending fighter planes to Iturup.
 Su-35 aircraft landed on a reserve airfield on the island in March 2018 and Su-35s were then deployed to Iturup airport on a trial basis in August 2018.

 Administratively, the island belongs to the Sakhalin Oblast of the Russian Federation.
 Japan claims Iturup as part of Nemuro Subprefecture.

+On 13 August 2026, Russian President Vladimir Putin toured a school, hospital, and fish-processing plant on Iturup, marking his first trip to the Kuril Islands.
+Japan's foreign ministry summoned the Russian ambassador and strongly protested the visit, while Japanese Prime Minister Sanae Takaichi stated the visit was "absolutely unacceptable" and had "worsened Japanese sentiment towards Russia".
+Putin and later the Russian foreign ministry rejected their Japanese counterparts' statements and Japan's claims to the southern Kurils, asserting that Russian sovereignty had already been settled by post-WWII agreements.